cran-task-views/Agriculture/draft_agricultural_ctv.md

 If you think that some package is missing from the list, please let us know.

-## Core Packages with general applications
+## Packages with general applications

 ### Agricultural & landuse databases